tango-controls/rfc/3/README.md

 ### Goals

  A Command in a Tango Controls represents an action, a sequence or other procedure executed remotely by a Device.

- Additionally, it aims to:
+The meaning of commands is quite similar to the meaning of methods in object oriented design.

+This specification aims to define a Command in order to be able to :

  * Execute action considering an argument

+ * Execute an asynchronous action

- * Expect a reply in any case
+ * Expect a reply in any case within a certain timeout

  * Be represented by meta data

+Additionally, Command may be used for:

- * Be used to read and write device parameters, as an alternative to read Tango Attribute
+ * Reading and writing device parameters, as an alternative to read and write Tango Attribute for legacy reason (although Tango Attribute is the prefer way).

 ### Use Cases

  The use of Command by the developer of Device allows to resolve different situation:

- * TODO see issue
+ * A command "Stop" can trigger the ending of a movement for a motor or an integration for a detector
+ * A command "Send" can take any SCPI command as argument and wait for the reply
+ * A command "Execute" can launch a macro which may take long time to be executed in the background.
+The reply is just an acknowledgement that the sequence will be executed.
+The current state of progress can be retrieve by the state of the Tango Device

 ## Specification